Try pgview

 curl -fsSL https://get.docker.com | sh

-sudo usermod -aG docker $USER # log out and back in after this
+sudo usermod -aG docker $USER # log out and back in

 brew install colima docker